-In 1868, Starckjohann & Co was founded by Peter Starckjohann in the Finnish town of Viborg.
+In 1868, Starckjohann & Co was founded by Peter Starckjohann in Viborg, Finland.

 In 1885, Bröderna Edstrand was founded by Hans and Jöns Edstrand in Malmö, Sweden.

 Both of the companies are trading companies active in their national markets.
 Bröderna Edstrand initially also sell products like bricks, paper and technical oils, but over the years, business is increasingly concentrated on steel and metals.